 One of the few mandatory NewsML-G2 elements, <itemClass>, uses QCodes issued by the IPTC to identify the business intention of the Item.
 For a News Item, the scheme is News Item Nature, with a recommended alias of "ninat".
-Values from the scheme include "ninat:text" and "ninat:picture".
+Values from the scheme include (not limited to) "ninat:text" and "ninat:picture".
 The catalog reference is: